 In 1969, Tomasson entered the First International Ballet Competition in Moscow as a United States representative and returned with the Silver Medal (the Gold Medal was awarded to Mikhail Baryshnikov).
 The following year, Tomasson joined New York City Ballet as a principal dancer and over the course of his career became one of the finest classical dancers of his era.
 He was one of the foremost interpreters of George Balanchine and Jerome Robbins, and both men created several roles expressly for him.
 In 1982, Tomasson choreographed his first ballet for the School of American Ballet Workshop, which elicited encouragement from Balanchine to continue choreographing.

-Tomasson accepted the invitation from San Francisco Ballet to become artistic director of America's oldest professional ballet company in 1985, drawing to a close a glorious performing career.
-Since assuming this role with the Company, Tomasson has choreographed over 40 ballets, including stunning full-length productions of Don Quixote (co-staged by Yuri Possokhov), Giselle, Romeo & Juliet, The Sleeping Beauty, and two productions of Swan Lake (1988 and 2009).
-His intricate and varied works, such as 7 for Eight, Chi-Lin, Concerto Grosso, The Fifth Season, Handel—a Celebration, Meistens Mozart, Nanna's Lied, and Sonata, showcase the unique qualities of individual dancers.
-Tomasson's Prism, which debuted in 2000 at New York City Ballet, received rave reviews and was deemed a "triumph" by The New York Times.
+In 1985, Tomasson accepted the invitation from SF Ballet to become artistic director of America’s oldest professional ballet company, drawing to a close a glorious performing career.
+Since assuming this role, Tomasson has choreographed over 40 ballets, including stunning full-length productions of Don Quixote (co-staged by Yuri Possokhov), Giselle, Romeo & Juliet, The Sleeping Beauty, and two productions of Swan Lake (1988 and 2009).
+His intricate and varied works, such as 7 for Eight, Chi-Lin, Concerto Grosso, The Fifth Season, Handel—a Celebration, Meistens Mozart, Nanna’s Lied, and Sonata, showcase the unique qualities of individual dancers.
+Tomasson’s Prism, which debuted in 2000 at New York City Ballet, received rave reviews and was deemed a “triumph” by The New York Times.
 In 2004, his new production of Nutcracker, created in collaboration with an internationally recognized design team, debuted to enthusiastic critic and audience response.
-The New York Times proclaimed, "This is a Nutcracker on a grand scale…striking, elegant and beautiful."
-On December 17, 2008, Tomasson's Nutcracker was broadcast nationally on Great Performances on PBS, in partnership with KQED Public Television in San Francisco.
+The New York Times proclaimed, “This is a Nutcracker on a grand scale…striking, elegant and beautiful.”
+On December 17, 2008, Tomasson’s Nutcracker was broadcast nationally on Great Performances on PBS, in partnership with KQED Public Television in San Francisco.

 In addition to his role as artistic director and principal choreographer of the Company, Tomasson is the director of the San Francisco Ballet School.
 For Tomasson, the School is central to the life and development of the Company.
 Just as he expects the finest dancing and most meticulous attention to detail from his dancers, he demands the highest standards for training the students in the School.